Feeling of safety

 Differences across groups

-For people who did not walk alone in their local area after dark:
+Of the women who did not walk alone in their local area after dark, the proportion who did not because they felt unsafe was higher for:

 Disaggregation

-Further information about how different groups experience feelings of safety walking alone in their neighbourhood is available in the ABS Personal Safety Survey summary results, and General Feelings of Safety.
+Further information about how different groups experience feeling of safety walking alone in their neighbourhood is available in the ABS Personal Safety Survey summary results, and ABS General Feelings of Safety.

 Disaggregation available includes: